-Phone Number List screen (Example when "Adam" is selected)

-Contacts screen (When there is no data)
+No. Function

+1 Open the "Incoming Calls" screen.

-Function "Incoming Calls" key: Opens the Incoming Calls screen.
-"Outgoing Calls" key: Opens the Out- going Calls screen.
-"Download Contacts" key: Opens a pop-up screen for starting the down-load of contact data.
-"Delete All" key: Deletes all contact data.
+2 Open the "Outgoing Calls" screen.

+3 Open a pop-up screen for starting the download of contact data.
+Refer to "Update contacts from phone" \$\$-79.

+4 Delete all contact data.
 The "Delete All" key is disabled when there is no contact data.
+Refer to "Deleting the contact data" \$\arrow\$5-80.

-"Search" key: Opens a list of contacts that starts with the selected character.
-This key is cross-hatched and cannot be selected if there is no contact data that starts with the selected character, arcn key
+No. Function 5 Open a list of contacts that starts with the selected character.
+This key is cross-hatched and cannot be se- lected if there is no contact data that starts with the selected character.

+Select the up/down arrow key to scroll the list of contacts.

+When you select a phone number on the screen, the outgoing call screen opens.

+Up to 1000 items in the contact data are listed.
+Scroll the screen to see items that are not on the screen.

-\bigtriangledown When the contact is empty
+$\bigtriangledown \nabla$ When the contact is empty